 The first step to becoming an omnichannel organization is to understand what it is and the benefits to the customer, associate, and brand.
 Think of all the magic moments you can create as an omnichannel organization.
 Being omni fundamentally changes the experience AND generates revenue.
 It’s a win-win.

 Victoria Capone and Siobhan Carey are Marketing Interns at NewStore.
-They are both studying Fashion and Retail Merchandising at Lasell College in Newton, MA.
+They are both studying Fashion and Retail Merchandising at Lasell University in Newton, MA.